murinicanor/entropybroker/readme.txt

   255 semi-random bytes loaded
 where '255' should be > 0.
-If it is zero, check if the current user has enough rights to access /var/run/egd-pool
+If it is zero, check if the current user has enough rights to access /var/run/egd-pool This program can also service via a TCP socket.

 Problem resolving